Second edition of the challenge focussed on 3D

 4-states photophysics model

-The OFF to ON transition is not Poisson distributed it is uniform random, to reflect that in normal experimental conditions constant imaging density is maintained by tuning the photoactivation rate during the experiment.
+The Off to Om transitions have an uniform random distribution.
+It reflects normal experimental conditions where constant imaging density is maintained by tuning the photoactivation rate during the experiment.
 All other transitions are Poisson distributed.
 All switching is calculated at sub-frame resolution and then total fluorophore on-time was integrated over each frame.

 In order to achieve as realistic a simulation as possible, model point spread functions were derived from experimentally measured PSFs.
 For each modality, images of fluorescent beads were recorded the conditions below.
 Signal to noise of recorded PSFs was maximised in all cases by maximizing exposure time and averaging over several frames to increase dynamic range.